stevesloka/contour/design/healthcheck.md

 The main problem is that the `preStop` hook (which sends the `/healthcheck/fail` request) does not wait until Envoy has drained all connections.

+## High-Level Design

 This design looks to add a new component to Contour which will allow for a way to understand if open connections exist in Envoy before sending a `SIGTERM`.

+1. A new sub-command of Contour named `healthcheck` which will serve `/envoy/healthcheck`
+2. Upon a request to this endpoint, it will respond with 200 if Envoy can be killed and 503 if not

+## Detailed Design

+1. A new sub-command will be added to Contour which serves up
+2.
+2. This will serve up an endpoint named `/envoy/healthcheck/fail` which will
+3.